Patriarchal Exarchate of Africa: History

 The Synod of the Greek Orthodox Patriarchate of Alexandria, at its meeting on January 12, 2022, adopted a statement condemning the establishment exarchate by the Moscow Patriarchate within the jurisdiction of the Church of Alexandria, describing such an act as "the immoral invasion and incursion of the Russian Church by methods of denying the ecclesiastical way and tradition," as well as an attempt to pervert Orthodox ecclesiology for reasons stemming from ethnophyletism, condemned by the Synod of Constantinople of 1872, while the act of the Moscow Patriarchate shows signs of neocolonialism and claims to global dominance, which contradicts the Orthodox tradition.
 In a response statement of the Holy Synod of the Russian Orthodox Church dated January 28, 2022, it was stated: "Such difficult decision, taken in the situation when the Patriarch of Alexandria recognized the Ukrainian schismatics, is by no means a sign of claims to the canonical territory of the ancient Church of Alexandria.
 It pursues one goal only – to give canonical protection to those Orthodox clerics in Africa who do not wish to be involved in the unlawful legitimization of the schism.
 We call upon His Beatitude Patriarch Theodore II of Alexandria and the archpastors of the Most Holy Church of Alexandria to renounce their support for the Ukrainian schism and return to the canonical path in order to preserve the unity of the Holy Orthodoxy.".

 The Holy Synod of the Russian Orthodox Church at its meeting on March 24, 2022 approved the Internal Regulations on the Patriarchal Exarchate of Africa and its Charter.

+In March 2023, Metropolitan Leonid noted: "In our Exarchate there is a professional development program for people who already have a theological education, which they received in Greek schools or Catholic universities.
+Specialized courses on the main subjects of theological schools are taught for them.
+We are pioneers in this business, so we carefully and scrupulously try to develop the most comfortable lecture courses and programs for students who come to us in Moscow.
+The African continent has 1.3 billion people and 54 countries with official sovereign status.
+There are many different kinds of Christian and pseudo-Christian formations and sects on the territory of these countries, many of which, after the formation of the Patriarchal Exarchate in Africa, began to ask to us."